Production Manager Services

 What are typical production timelines in South Korea?

-Korean production timelines benefit from efficient infrastructure but require careful planning around visa and heritage processes.
-A standard feature typically requires 4-8 weeks of pre-production, 6-10 weeks of principal photography, and 2-3 weeks of wrap.
-E-6 Entertainment Visa processing takes 2-4 weeks.
-Palace filming permits require advance Korea Heritage Service approval.
-Seoul restricted areas need additional drone authorization.
+Korean timelines gain from a slick setup.
+Even so, they need careful planning around visa and heritage steps.
+A standard feature usually runs 4-8 weeks of pre-production, 6-10 weeks of principal photography, and 2-3 weeks of wrap.
+The E-6 Entertainment Visa takes 2-4 weeks to clear.
+Palace filming permits need Korea Heritage Service approval well ahead of time.
+Seoul's off-limits areas call for extra drone sign-off.

 How do production managers navigate South Korean film incentives?

-A skilled Korean production manager helps structure budgets to qualify for the Korea Location Incentive, which provides up to 30% on qualifying expenditure.
-They coordinate with KOFIC, manage qualifying spend documentation, and navigate co-production structures that can unlock KOFIC equity investments.
+A skilled Korean production manager shapes your budget to qualify for the Korea Location Incentive.
+This gives back up to 30% on qualifying spend.
+They register with KOFIC and keep clear spend records.
+They also set up co-production structures that can unlock KOFIC equity investments.

 What do crew rates look like in South Korea?

-Korean crew rates are quoted in won and are competitive within the Asian market.
-The technical quality of Korean crews is internationally recognized following the global success of Korean cinema.
-A production manager with local experience helps budget accurately and access the deep talent pool developed through one of the world's most active production industries.
+Korean crew rates are quoted in won and stay fair within the Asian market.
+The skill of Korean crews is known worldwide after the global success of Korean cinema.
+A production manager with local experience helps you budget well.
+They also open up the deep talent pool built through one of the world's busiest film industries.

 How do you match a production manager to my production?